Jozo Stanić

-Jozo Stanić (born 6 April 1999) is a professional footballer who plays as a centre-back for Prva HNL club Varaždin, on loan from FC Augsburg.
+Jozo Stanić (born 6 April 1999) is a professional footballer who plays as a centre-back for Swiss club St. Gallen.
 Born in Germany, he has most recently represented Croatia at youth level.

 Career

 Stanić signed his first professional contract with FC Augsburg in July 2018, lasting four years until 30 June 2022.
 He made his professional debut for Augsburg in the Bundesliga on 10 February 2019, coming on as a substitute in the 88th minute for Daniel Baier in the 0–4 away loss against Werder Bremen.

 In August 2020, Stanić extended his contract with Augsburg by a further year to the summer of 2023 and joined 3.
 Liga side FSV Zwickau on a season-long loan.

+On 2 September 2023, Stanić signed a two-year contract with St. Gallen in Switzerland.